 c/o Shady Side Academy Middle School

-The primary purpose for Pittsburgh Japanese School (PJS) is to educate children ages 4 to 18 who are and/or whose parents are from Japan.
+The primary purpose for Pittsburgh Japanese School (PJS) is to educate children ages 4 to 18 who has Japanese language background.
 PJS offer Japanese, mathematics, and social studies using Japanese textbooks.
 All classes are instructed in Japanese.
 We follow the guidelines and curriculum set by Ministry of Education, Culture, Sports, Science, and Technology of Japan.

 In 1977, a small number of Japanese families, living in the Pittsburgh area, started "Japanese Class" to teach their children the Japanese language and the heritage.
 It has been growing since then, and Pittsburgh Japanese School (PJS) was established in 1993.
 PJS was registered as a non-profit organization in the State of Pennsylvania.
 Due to the limited availability of the classroom spaces in the Shady Side area, PJS was moved into the campus of Fox Chapel Area High School in the summer of 1993.
 After long good years in the Fox Chapel Area High School, PJS was moved into the campus of Shady Side Academy Middle School in July 2006.